RybergGroup/MushroomPhylogeny/README.md

 * Look at the trace for the combined chains, once again examining each parameter.
 Have they converged on the same distribution?
 * Look at the Traces table for the combined chains, and in the ESS (which stands for Effective Sample Size); if they are all above 100 at an adequate burn-in, we have been running the mcmc for enough generations.

+In the Trace table in Tracer you also see the estimated values for the parameters.
+Interpret these in the light of the used model – what do they tell us?

+Look in the log file and particularly for the part following “Active parameters”.
+What are the priors?
+Which can be considered uninformative?

+If the burn-in need to be changed you can re-run the sumt commands in MrBayes with your new burn-in.
+Be careful not to re-run the mcmc command as you the risk to overwrite your .p and .t files.

+Re-running sumt will produce a new .tre file that should be an apropriate estimate of the posterior tree distribution.

+Finally use the program FigTree to open the .tre file and look at the tree resulting from the Bayesian analysis.
+You can use FigTree to make nice looking trees for your report and presentation.
+* Root the tree using your designated outgroup (is it possible?).
+* Display the posterior probabilities on the branches
+* How does the tree compare to the results from the parsimony analysis of the combined data set?

+You can export the tree in pdf or svg format and improve the layout further in a vector graphic image editor (e.g. Illustrator or Inkscape).